r0x0r/traktorlibrarian/README.md

 TraktorLibrarian is a small utility to help you keep your Traktor library nice and tidy.
 I wrote this tool, since Traktor does not have an option to remove duplicates from its library.
 It provides the following functionality:

 * Removes duplicates from your Traktor library
+* Smart choice of which duplicates are kept.
+Files with user set cue points are preferred over files with no user changes.
 * Updates playlists with correct paths
 * Test mode.
 In test mode it does not make any changes to the library, but just logs the changes it would make